 Rusty and Doc start working with the boys.
 And the boys start winning games.
 When the other teams find they cannot beat them on the field, some of them start trying to beat them in other ways.
 Rusty has to make up for the smaller size of his players with a new strategy called the spread defense that would change the game of football at the most fundamental level.

 Cinematographer David McFarland uses muted tones to evoke the era, a nod to the sepia images we associate with the era but also providing a context of dust, depression, and deprivation.
 Even though there are moments of intense emotion and struggle, Roberts maintains a quiet, deliberate tone that adds dignity to the storytelling, though it slows sections of the film, particularly when characters and incidents and issues start to pile up in a distracting manner.
 Sheen gives some wry sweetness to a thinly conceived role that balances Wilson’s subtle decency.
 The real triumph of the story is not in the goals scored but in the way that dedication, attention, and a good example can transform not just those who are inspired directly, but those who see in them possibilities not previously imagined.

-Parents should know that this film includes very strong language, some violence, family tensions and dysfunction, and graphic non-sexual nudity.
+Parents should know that this film includes some strong language, crude sexual references, alcohol abuse, scenes of combat, and injuries with some graphic images.